INRIA/scikit-learn-mooc/jupyter-book/linear_models/linear_models_quiz_03.md

 - a) constraining the intercept of the linear model to be zero
 - b) shrinking the weights of the linear model towards zero
-- c) use a subset of the available data when fitting a linear model
+- c) using a subset of the available data when fitting a linear model
 ```

 +++